This page describes all the tables and views contained in the DB file.

 This view serves as an intermediate process for the calculations of the other views, and users usually don’t need to care about this view.

-The required minimum net inflow between start_date and end_date for each internal account containing non-standard asset, as well as the incremental amount of cash (measured in standard asset) obtained by trading and holding the asset in that internal account.
+The required minimum initial cash between start_date and end_date for each internal account containing non-standard asset if the balance cannot be less than \(0\), as well as the incremental amount of cash (measured in standard asset) obtained by trading and holding the asset in that internal account.
 See the introduction to the minimum initial cash method to understand the data in this view.

 Fields